Van Kooten (left) and De Bie (right).Van Kooten en De Bie

 - De Vieze Man had a tendency to meet Mr. Foppe and embarrass him every time again.

-- Same Story, Different Names: Their TV show had several different names over the years, but was always known as "Van Kooten en De Bie".
+- Same Story, Different Names: Their TV show had several different names over the years, but was always known as "Van Kooten en De Bie" and essentially the same format: the duo discussed what was in the news that week and then showed sketches or pre-recorded interviews with their characters in between.

 - Sesquipedalian Loquaciousness: The duo's comedy was very verbal and they enjoyed playing characters who used very complicated words and expressions.
 As presenters they also used formal language.